CDS Command Line Interface (CLI)

 and select org and space.

-Generates handler stubs for actions and functions in Java projects.
+Generates handler stubs for actions and functions for both Java and Node.js projects.

 cds add handler